 The following is a personal reflection based on the book Flow: The Psychology of Optimal Experience (Csikszentmihalyi, Mihaly, 2008).
-Such book introduces the concept of “flow”, a state probably experienced by everyone on the Earth at least one, which is correlated with happiness.
+Such book introduces the concept of “flow”, a state probably experienced by everyone on the Earth at least once, which is correlated with happiness.

-Football is one of those activities that facilitates the “flow experience” due to its characteristics inherent to the activity itself.
+Football is one of those activities that facilitate the “flow experience” due to its characteristics inherent to the activity itself.
 That´s probably why it is so loved.
 But, is the “flow experience” always present?
 What elements are present when a “flow experience” happens?
 Can anything be done to experience it more often?
 Can anything be learnt and be applied to training sessions?
 Below is the first post of probably many.

 According to Csikszentmihalyi, the concept of “flow” is a “state in which people are so involved in an activity that nothing else seems to matter“.
 “Flow” is also “the way people describe their state of mind when consciousness is harmoniously ordered”.

 Going through these states of flow makes us become a more complex self.
 A richer one.
 And probably (but not necessarily) a better one.

 As the author points out, “the flow experience, like everything else, is not “good” in an absolute sense.
 It is good only in that it has the potential to make life more rich, intense, and meaningful; it is good because it increases the strength and complexity of the self“.

 Csikszentmihalyi suggests there are 8 “pre-requisites” for “Flow Experiences” to arise.
 “The combination of all these elements causes a sense of deep enjoyment that is so rewarding people feel that expending a great deal of energy is worthwhile simply to be able to feel it“.